 An obvious yet essential element.
 I would recommend making this one of your mandatory fields for your customer to fill in.
 It’s a great way to weed out spammers and gives you a point of contact to ask further questions that could be deemed tedious in a phone call.

-Many trades websites prefer to contact their clients over the phone, especially if responding to a quote.
-Having your customers contact number opens up a whole new level of interaction.
+Many trade websites prefer to contact their clients over the phone, especially when responding to a quote.
+Having your customer's contact number opens up a whole new level of interaction.

 Reasons for Reaching Out

-I would recommend always adding a comments section, a slightly larger field that gives the customer a chance to write some body text.
-This gives them a chance to elaborate on their request or ask a question that may not be answered on your website.
+I would recommend always adding a comments section - a slightly larger field that gives the customer a chance to write some body text.
+This allows them to elaborate on their request or ask a question that may not be answered on your website.

 Make your forms compliant